Halotolerance: Applications

-Cellular functions in halophytes
+Cellular functions of halotolerant organisms

-Tolerance of high salt conditions can be obtained through several routes.
-High levels of salt entering the plant can trigger ionic imbalances which cause complications in respiration and photosynthesis, leading to reduced rates of growth, injury and death in severe cases.
+Tolerance of high salt conditions occurs through several physiological mechanisms.
+High concentrations of salt in soil or water that plants live in can trigger ionic imbalances which cause complications in respiration and photosynthesis, leading to reduced rates of growth, injury and death in severe cases.
 To be considered tolerant of saline conditions, the protoplast must show methods of balancing the toxic and osmotic effects of the increased salt concentrations.
-Halophytic vascular plants can survive on soils with salt concentrations around 6%, or up to 20% in extreme cases (ocean salinity is around 3.5%).
-Tolerance of such conditions is reached through the use of stress proteins and compatible cytoplasm osmotic solutes.